Jose-cyber/mTls_in_nginx-ingress-controller/README.md

 openssl x509 -req -sha256 -days 365 -in client.csr -CA ca.crt -CAkey ca.key -set_serial 02 -out client.crt
 </pre>

-Finally apply the ingress ingress resource to add client verification annotations, one of them is to refer to the CA secret “default/ca-secret” which is our verification authority:
+Finally apply the [ingress](./k8s/ingress/app-in-with-mtls.yaml) file with a client verification annotations, one of them is to refer to the CA secret "app/ca-secret" that was created before, which is our verification authority:

-use the command:
+Use the command below to apply the ingress file in cluster:
 <pre>
 kubectl apply -f k8s/ingress/app-in-with-mtls.yaml
 </pre>

-and we can see that it works:
+and we can see that it is working 🤩:

 ![](./img/mtls-applied.png)

-Let's teste call using the certificate
+Let's test the call using the certificate:

 <pre>
 curl -k https://test.localdev.me/ --key client.key --cert client.crt
 </pre>

-It work's:
+It is working 🤩:

 ![](./img/mtls-1.png)

-and we can see the status code is equal 200:
+and we can see that the HTTP status code is equal to 200:

 ![](./img//mtls-2.png)